 How to get married in Denmark before and after the changes

 The Danish marriage law allows international couples to get married in Denmark without having to stay for more than one day prior to their wedding.

 It also allows couples to get married in Denmark without a birth certificate and sometimes a single status certificate form the latest place you have been living permanently for more than six months.
 Here you can find the full list of Required Documents to get married in Denmark

-With the new legal changes in-place, the process to get married in Denmark will change slightly but international couples couples will still be able to benefit.
+With the new legal changes in-place, the process for how to get married in Denmark will change slightly but international couples couples will still be able to benefit.

 In practice, all wedding applications for international couples will go through a centralized special unit, who will be checking for potential fake documentation and suspicious applications that could be sham marriages.

 If the special unit finds it necessary to investigate an application further, the couple might get invited to an interview in Denmark before their wedding application is approved.
 Only 10% of all international applications will get invited to an interview.